warmshowers/Warmshowers.org/sites/all/modules/contrib/nodewords/README.txt

     Note that, in contrast to previous versions of this module, the site mission and/or site slogan are no longer used as DESCRIPTION or ABSTRACT on the front page!

+ 5. Each content type should be configured to control whether certain meta tags should be automatically generated, e.g. the "description" tag can be automatically taken from the node teaser.

 Open Graph Protocol Extra Steps